rockstreamgirl/schoolstore/README.md

 # schoolstore
-Program for school store cash register
+Program for school store cash register/n
 This is a practice line